-Whether it's meeting a dinosaur, star-gazing or watching a family show, you can be sure of a great day out, whatever the weather.
+Whether it's meeting a dinosaur, star-gazing or watching a family show, you can be sure of a fun day out, whatever the weather.

 SEA LIFE London Aquarium

-The SEA LIFE London Aquarium is home to some 500 species of aquatic life, from sharks and piranhas to Nemo-style clownfish.
+The SEA LIFE London Aquarium is home to 500 species of aquatic life, from sharks and piranhas to Nemo-style clownfish.
 Don't miss the daily feeds and talks, where you see sharks and species usually found in coral reefs and rainforests enjoying their lunch.
-A much nicer way to surround yourself with water than being soaked outdoors!Find Prices
+A much nicer way to surround yourself with water than being soaked outdoors!Book Now

 London has some of the world's best dedicated children's theatres, as well as other fantastic venues which host children's shows throughout the year.
 Creative, flamboyant, inclusive, educational and most of all fun: there's nothing quite like a trip to the theatre.

 Do something different at Discover, a children's story-making centre in Stratford.
 You can dress up, explore a secret cave, and even visit a pirate ship!
 Aimed at families with children aged 0-11, it makes for a fantastic day indoors.
 And if the weather does pick up, you can head outdoors and explore the Story Garden.